 The strap should be about one to two inches wide.
 A flat and wide strap will not dig into and damage the tree as your round winch cable would.
 This is simply due to having a larger surface area in contact with the tree trunk.

-Some riders don’t consider the occasional scuffed-up tree trunk being a big deal.
+Some riders don’t consider the occasional scuffed-up tree trunk a big deal.
 But it is.
-Not only because of the actual damage you do to the tree, but also the damage you do to all other ATV riders’ reputations.
+Not only because of the actual damage you do to the tree but also the damage you do to all other ATV riders’ reputations.

-Leaving scarred trees may be what causes the next ATV trail to be closed or what prevents a new one from being opened.
+Leaving scarred trees may be what causes the next ATV trail to be closed or prevent a new one from being opened.

 Another good selling point for using a tree strap is how it keeps your winch cable from fraying.